linuxsimba/linuxsimba.github.io/_source/_posts/2017-10-08-vagrant-junos.md

 ## Git clone vagrant-libvirt-junos repo and create a usable VM for vagrant-libvirt

-The problem with the Virtualbox vqfx10k is that the ``em0``, the management interface for vqfx10k, is already assigned a IP address of ``10.0.2.15``.
+The problem with the Virtualbox vqfx10k is that the ``em0``, the management interface for vqfx10k, is already assigned an IP address of ``10.0.2.15``.
 If you take this Virtualbox OVF, and convert it to a QCOW2 image, and boot it up, ``em0`` fails to pick up an IP address from the dnsmasq server running on the ``vagrant-libvirt`` Linux bridge created by vagrant-libvirt.

-The problem is that the Vqfx10k VM continously sends out a DHCPREQUEST instead of sending a DHCPDISCOVER.
+The Vqfx10k VM continously sends out a DHCPREQUEST instead of sending a DHCPDISCOVER.
 So DNSMasq ignores the request and nothing happens.

 ```
 root@vqfx-re> show dhcp client binding